LagBug/Emailer/README.md

 - A spigot server

 ## Installation
 In order to intall and get this plugin to work in your server, you'll first have to buy it from https://www.spigotmc.org/resources/emailer.66184/.
-After that is done, simply download it and put it in your plugins folder.
-Now run your server once and then stop it.
-Make any neccessary changes in the config or messages file and start your server again.
-You're now ready to go.
+You can then find a more documented guide here https://github.com/LagBug/Emailer/wiki/Installation

 ## In action
 These are a few images demostrating the plugin in action.
 You can also test it yourself by joining my minecraft server at `lagbug.me`